-- Patients usually feel significant relief by month three, although after the first two weeks or so it often improves little by little as the area heals itself naturally.
-Symptoms lessen gradually in the following weeks after the ESWT, and usually disappear completely.
+- Patients usually feel significant relief by month three.
+Although, after the first two weeks or so, it often improves little by little as the area heals itself naturally.
+Symptoms lessen gradually in the following weeks after the ESWT.
+It then usually disappears completely.

 When can patients resume normal, everyday activities after a Shock Wave Therapy like house work, driving, running and walking?

 - You can resume normal daily activities immediately.
 However, running, tennis and high impact activities should be delayed for several weeks.